cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

   - Configure Traefik as login controller and Cert-Manager for automatic SSL certificate management.
 Refer to [Techno Tim’s guide on Traefik and Cert-Manager](https://github.com/techno-tim/launchpad/tree/master/kubernetes/traefik-cert-manager).
     In this repo, go to kubernetes folder for more details.

+6. WordPress and MySQL Deployment:
+  Deploy WordPress and MySQL containers on Kubernetes.

+7. Frontend (Next.js) Setup:
+  Dockerize the Next.js application and deploy it on the Kubernetes cluster.

 ## Wildcard SSL Certificates with Traefik and cert-manager

 Once the Kubernetes cluster is set up, configure wildcard SSL certificates for your domain using Traefik, cert-manager, and Let's Encrypt.
 Follow these steps: